 EAS Family Contribution: EAS families contribute $200 per year for each child attending EAS to be used for Adventure Education, Community Stewardship, and other school programs and resources that benefit all students.
 There are no other school-sponsored fundraisers.

 Volunteer Hours: Each family contributes 25 hours volunteer time per year (or in-kind financial donations of $15 per hour for unfulfilled volunteer hours).

-EAS PTO Membership: A $25 membership fee per family covers operating costs of the PTO.
+EAS PTO Membership: An annual $25 membership fee per family covers operating costs of the PTO.
 In addition, the PTO hosts an annual BINGO night.
 Proceeds fund EAS activities and events sponsored by our PTO.

 Spring Adventure Trips: Students choose from a list of 5 or 6 trips offered by the EAS teachers.
 Every student’s expense is subsidized using grant monies and general funds.
 Costs for each trip vary and can range from roughly $250 for a local activity to an occasionally offered travel abroad opportunity costing as much as $2000.

 Wednesday Electives: EAS offers a large range of elective classes throughout the school year.
 Some classes, facilitated by volunteers, cost nothing or only a nominal fee for supplies needed for the class.
 Other electives offered off campus include activities such as Vertical World (indoor rock climbing), bowling, variety sports (indoor flag football, basketball, fencing), cake decorating and cooking.
 The fees for these activities for an EAS group are much less than what it would cost an individual.
 The average cost for activities of this nature is $50 - $85 for a 6 – 7 week session.

 EAS Shuttle Bus: Students who ride the LWSD Shuttle Bus from Redmond pay an annual transportation fee to LWSD.
 Currently that fee is $350 per year.